romankondratiev/100DaysofMLCode/LOG.md

 **Today's Progress**:

-1. Installed git, learned & esecuted basic commands
+1. Installed git, learned & executed basic commands
 2. Learned how to:
   compute derivatives for a gradient descent with a computational graph implement gradient descent for logistic regression